Patent Backlog to fall below 600K by end of the year!

-- King & Spalding is seeking a patent attorney with 2 years experience and a engineering background to work in its Houston or Atlanta office.
+- The Ollila Law Group is seeking a patent attorney with an EE and at least 2 years of experience to work at their Boulder office.
 [Link]

 Contact Lawrence.Higgins@patentlyo.com with leads for future Bits and Bytes.